ishikagoel529-hue/finance-mistake-detector/README.md

 ## Overview

-This project builds an AI assistant that helps users detect mistakes in their personal finance habits.
+This project implements an AI assistant that helps users detect mistakes in their personal finance habits.
 The assistant takes inputs such as income, expenses, savings, and investments, and identifies common financial mistakes such as low savings rate, absence of emergency fund, overspending, or poor investment distribution.
 It also generates a financial health score and allows users to simulate what-if scenarios to see how changes in their financial behavior impact their overall financial well-being.
 The system is built using LangGraph, structured prompting, retrieval-augmented generation (RAG), and tool calling.

 ## Reason for picking up this project